 Springfield, MA - Cambridge College's first regional center was established in 1972.
 We serve western Massachusetts and Connecticut as a leading resource for teachers, counselors, and managers advancing or changing careers.
-Management students enjoy our pioneering blended learning course format: the best of intensive peer learning in class blended with online learning.
+Management students enjoy our pioneering blended learning course format: the best of intensive peer learning in class, blended with online learning.

-Regional Centers - Nation-wide
+Regional Centers Nation-wide

 Our students and alumni have urged Cambridge College to bring its academic programs and culture of adult learning to the working people of their own cities and states.
-Regional centers now serve communities across the nation.